-A calibration instrument for krypton hygrometers (KH20, Campbell Sci.) with variable path length is presented.
+Abstract.
+A calibration device for krypton hygrometers (KH20, Campbell Scientific, Inc.) with variable path length is presented.
 This unit allows for in-situ calibrations of the krypton hygrometer, which is typically not very stable over time, during measuring campaigns.
-It was constructed mainly for application at high altitudes and low temperatures, where fur-

-- ther improvements are needed to the IR-hygrometers which are normally used.
+It was constructed mainly for application at high altitudes and low temperatures, where further improvements are needed to the IR-hygrometers which are normally used.
 The changing path length requires that a changing concentration of the absorber be simulated.
 Because oxygen absorbs more strongly than water vapour, the calibration is made against oxygen and transferred to water vapour.
-The design of the calibration - instrument is made as one unit containing a stepper motor system, PC and humidity sensor.
+The design of the calibration instrument is made as one unit containing a stepper motor system, PC and humidity sensor.
 For the calibration, it is necessary to install the krypton hygrometer on this unit.